MSicc/MSicc/README.md

 |Writing (native)|Writing (Good)  |Writing (Knowledge)|

 ### Work  💻
 [dormakaba AG](https://www.dormakaba.com/ch-en): (2021/01 - current).
-Writing individual APIs that connect customer's systems with dormakaba systems.
+Writing individual APIs that connect customer's systems with dormakaba products (primarily Exos 9300).

 [ShareCommService AG](https://sharecomm.ch) (2015/01 - 2020/12): Swiss Shareholder register.
 Initially worked on a new system to prepare and manage shareholder meetings until the project got cancelled when the company was bought by Sisag AG.
 After that I was focused on improving the Reporting application (WPF, SQL, Crystal Reports) and  other in-house software solutions as well as supporting the IT administration.